fiksn/lightning-nix/README.md

 ## Intro

 My node is running [lnd](https://github.com/lightningnetwork/lnd) and [bitcoind](https://bitcoin.org/en/full-node) on a Raspberry Pi 4.
-More resources regarding operating a lightning node can be found on [Lightning Network Operator](https://github.com/aljazceru/lightning-network-node-operator).
+More resources regarding operating a lightning node can be found in the [Lightning network node operator's guide](https://github.com/aljazceru/lightning-network-node-operator).
 How to install NixOS on a Raspberry is documented on [nix.dev](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).

 You might want to check out [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) too.
 It's a really great project.
 I have to admit I've "stolen" quite a bit of stuff from there, but